Sperm Extraction with Micro-TESE: How Does It Work?

 While vasectomy is an effective method of contraception, it is not always irreversible.
 In fact, up to 6% of men who undergo vasectomy may experience a reversal of the procedure due to changes in their personal circumstances, such as remarriage or a desire to have more children.

 Another option is sperm extraction with micro-TESE, which involves the removal of testicular tissue to retrieve viable sperm for use in assisted reproductive technologies.
-This method has been shown to be successful in men who have undergone vasectomy, even if they have no sperm in their ejaculate.
+This method is successful in men who have undergone vasectomy, even if they have no sperm in their ejaculate.

 Vasectomy Surgery